blacklightpy/vaultofknowledge/Understanding Linux Filesystem.md

 	- Includes C/C++ Libraries in `/usr/lib/gcc/<arch-kernel-libc>`
 	- The root folder includes the C shared libraries
 	- Subfolders include package specific libraries, like Python, GCC, etc.
+	- Some applications (especially in `/usr/local/lib`) put files in the root folder too
 - /usr/lib32 : The multilib library path (symlinks: /lib32)
 - /boot : The boot files - EFI and GRUB
 - /dev : A ton of interfaces